BaerLKR/line_counter/README.md

 A simple program for counting lines in a project directory

 ## Basic Usage
-By just running the program with
+By running the program with

-    lc
+    lc <FILE_PATH>

-it will count every line in the directory.
+it will count every line in given file.
+This also works for directories.

-If you want to run the program recursively for the subdirectories, run it with the **-r** flag:
+If you want to run the program recursively to count files in subdirectories, run it with the **-r** flag:

     lc -r

-In order to count lines in a directory you need to specify a path:

-    lc <FILE_PATH>

 You can also provide the **-s** flag if you want empty lines to be ignored:

     lc -s

-If you provide the **-c** flag it will count all characters including newline characters (it will ignore empty lines when used with **-s**):
+If you provide the **-c** flag it will count all characters excluding newline and tab characters:

     lc -c